What is counseling?

 - There is not a set number of sessions allotted to each student as each situation is different.

-- Students who are referred for short-term counseling will discuss with their counselor the frequency of when they will meet and the duration.
+- Students who are referred for short-term counseling will discuss with their counselor the frequency and duration of their meetings.

 - If long-term therapy is needed, the Counseling Center can assist with a referral to a community provider.